 Don’t gossip about other people, managers or colleagues.
 If you say it about them, why wouldn’t others think you would say it about them.
 Find a good side to everyone with kindness.

-Practising being in the moment and free from the distractions of the mind, means that taking action becomes dynamic and authentic.
+Practicing being in the moment and free from the distractions of the mind, means that taking action becomes dynamic and real.